Rey-EL/linux-least-privilege-lab/README.md

 *   **Access Control:** Understanding and applying the concepts of user, group, and other permissions.
 *   **Permission Management:** Using the `chmod` command with both symbolic (`o-w`) and numeric (`440`, `700`) modes to enforce security policies.
 *   **Principle of Least Privilege:** Practical application of a core cybersecurity principle in a Linux environment.

+---

+## Security Context

+The Principle of Least Privilege, as demonstrated in this lab, is a fundamental security concept that directly addresses vulnerabilities such as "Broken Access Control" from the OWASP Top 10.
+By ensuring users and processes only have the minimum necessary permissions to perform their tasks, the attack surface is significantly reduced, preventing unauthorized access to sensitive data and system functions.
+This practice is crucial for maintaining the confidentiality, integrity, and availability of information systems.